ImKindaOkAtCoding/Anime-Script/README.md

    2. Open Your Terminal And cd to the location of the script which you downloaded from releases.

-   3. When you have navigated the folder containing the release you downloaded, Type in the terminal:
+   3. When you have navigated to the folder containing the release you downloaded,
+         # Type in the terminal:
             ./"File Name"

 # Version's